 Homebuilding & Renovating magazine places the ballpark figure of underpinning an average British home at £10,000 to £15,000.
 Of course, if your home is larger the costs could be far more significant.

-It depends on the reason why it needs underpinning.
+It depends on the reason why the work needs to be done.
 Most instances of subsidence are insured, and the cost of stabilising your property will be covered by your insurance.

-If the underpinning is because of a newly planned extension or other elective changes to the structure of the building, this will not be insured.
+If it is because of a newly planned extension or other elective changes to the structure of the building, this will not be insured.

 You won’t be able to claim for underpinning if your property is experiencing subsidence while still covered by the new building warranty that typically comes with all new or recently built properties.
 In these instances, the home builder will be responsible for stabilising the property.